 4. Maintenance / Repair

-Pros and cons exist for both buying and renting on-premise laundry equipment, but your choice can depend on many factors including budget, management style, and other preferences.
+Pros and cons exist for both buying and renting on-premises laundry equipment, but your choice can depend on many factors including budget, management style, and other preferences.

 For help deciding what’s best for your business, and to learn about how you can rent industry-leading laundry equipment with no upfront capital, contact Laundrylux for a consultation.